ZeroCSIS/TrajFlow/README.md

   --checkpoint ./outputs/models/run_YYYYMMDD_HHMMSS/best_model.pt
 ```

-- Evaluation scripts are intentionally omitted from the open-source release to keep the repository focused on the core training/generation pipeline.

 ## License
 Unless otherwise noted, the original code in this repository is released under **CC BY-NC 4.0** (`LICENSE`).